konveyor/konveyor.github.io/content/Move2Kube/Tutorials/migrateDockerComposeKube.md

 > **Important:** This step is required only if the app has been deployed on MiniKube cluster.

-12. Access the running application using the Ingress we created by starting a tunnel to the MiniKube cluster.
+12. Access the running application using the Ingress created by starting a tunnel to the MiniKube cluster.

 ```console
 $ minikube tunnel